-Similar warm, pleasing tone as the Laney Cub 10 (slightly less distorted), but slightly louder and more resonant.
+Warm, pleasing tone, but not that distorted (some will not like this), but slightly louder and more resonant.
 Loud enough to perform a small gig with (though not as safe as a Fender Bassman, it's proven it can get the job done when mic'd through the PA).